 What are User Profiles?

-User profiles are made through collecting data about your app users, in order to piece together who they are and what they like, in the form of a profile.
-User profiles are the representation of the users and they are the outcome of the user profiling process.
+Profiles are made through collecting data about your app users, in order to piece together who they are and what they like, in the form of a profile.
+They are the representation of the users and they are the outcome of the user profiling process.
 The elements included in a user profile may include geographical location, academic and professional background, membership in groups, interests, preferences, opinions, etc. This type of data would be seen as descriptive, however, user profiling is improved by including statistical data gained from monitoring behavioural app data.

 Through behavioural app data capture, you are flooded with vital statistics such as, how many times the user opens the app, how long they spend on the app and what features they access.
 This statistical data provides insight into how and why users turn to your app, allowing you to see where it fits in their life.